 The program is proceeding as planned, with seven properties (Preserves) acquired (1,300 acres), and 12 restoration projects approved for funding by the Board, totaling approximately 350 acres.
-The restoration project plans have been approved by the wildlife agencies and are currently at various stages of implementation.
+The restoration project plans have been approved by the Wildlife Agencies and are currently at various stages of implementation.
 The Board authorized \$42 million (inclusive of setting aside funds for long-term land management) for property acquisitions, \$10.5 million to fund habitat restoration activities, and \$2.5 million for conservation plan development and program support, for a total of approximately \$55 million.

 As part of the Conservation Plan requirement, an endowment has been established to pay for the long-term management of the Preserves.
-It is estimated that it will take approximately 12 years to fully fund the endowment with deposits annually.
-Approximately \$2.9 million will be deposited annually.
+It was previously estimated that it would take approximately 12 to 15 years to fully fund the endowment with deposits annually.
+Approximately \$2.9 million has been deposited annually.
 The most recent deposit was made in November 2019.
+A reassessment of the M2 revenue stream as well as the current Conservation Plan endowment balance will be completed due to the COVID-19 pandemic.
 Staff will continue to oversee and provide endowment updates to the Finance and Administration and the Environmental Oversight Committee (EOC) on a regular basis.